Chess: 1945–1990: Post-World War II era

 After the death of Alekhine, a new World Champion was sought.
 FIDE, which has controlled the title since then, ran a tournament of elite players.
 The winner of the 1948 tournament was Russian Mikhail Botvinnik.
 In 1950, FIDE established a system of titles, conferring the title of Grandmaster on 27 players.
 (Some sources state that, in 1914, the title of chess Grandmaster was first formally conferred by Tsar Nicholas II of Russia to Lasker, Capablanca, Alekhine, Tarrasch, and Marshall, but this is a disputed claim.
 (Note: This is stated in The Encyclopaedia of Chess (1970, p.
 223) by Anne Sunnucks, but is disputed by Edward Winter (chess historian) in his Chess Notes 5144 and 5152.))

 Botvinnik started an era of Soviet dominance in the chess world, which mainly through the Soviet government's politically inspired efforts to demonstrate intellectual superiority over the West stood almost uninterrupted for more than a half-century.
 Until the dissolution of the Soviet Union, there was only one non-Soviet champion, American Bobby Fischer (champion 1972–1975).
 Botvinnik also revolutionized opening theory.
 Previously, Black strove for equality, attempting to neutralize White's first-move advantage.
 As Black, Botvinnik strove for the initiative from the beginning.
 In the previous informal system of World Championships, the current champion decided which challenger he would play for the title and the challenger was forced to seek sponsors for the match.
 FIDE set up a new system of qualifying tournaments and matches.
-The world's strongest players were seeded into Interzonal tournaments, where they were joined by players who had qualified from Zonal tournaments.
+The world's strongest players were seeded into Interzonal tournaments, where they were joined by players who had qualified from Zonal tournaments (often national or regional championships).
 The leading finishers in these Interzonals would go through the "Candidates" stage, which was initially a tournament, and later a series of knockout matches.
 The winner of the Candidates would then play the reigning champion for the title.
 A champion defeated in a match had a right to play a rematch a year later.
 This system operated on a three-year cycle.
 Botvinnik participated in championship matches over a period of fifteen years.
 He won the world championship tournament in 1948 and retained the title in tied matches in 1951 and 1954.
 In 1957, he lost to Vasily Smyslov, but regained the title in a rematch in 1958.
 In 1960, he lost the title to the 23-year-old Latvian prodigy Mikhail Tal, an accomplished tactician and attacking player who is widely regarded as one of the most creative players ever, hence his nickname "the magician from Riga".
 Botvinnik again regained the title in a rematch in 1961.